 Sustainability awareness and education

-We launched a large scale sustainability programme in May 2011, 'Building our blueprint for better business'.
+We launched a large scale sustainability programme in May 2011, 'Building our blueprint for better business', to which thousands of our people have ‘opted in’ to be kept up to date on sustainability issues.

 Our blueprint programme has two key objectives:

-Current campaigns focus on the use of online meetings as an alternative to avoidable travel to help reduce our carbon emissions, how to improve our waste and recycling performance, together with promoting social enterprises and social impact measurement as a key part of our Community Affairs programme.
+Over the years, campaigns have focused on the use of online meetings as an alternative to avoidable travel, , how to improve our waste and recycling performance, and cycling to work, together with promoting social enterprises and social impact measurement as a key part of our Community Affairs programme.

 We’re also shaping the debate on important environmental issues and collaborating with our clients on their environmental impacts.